 The AGI Resource Guide includes lessons and resources developed during the AGI that were found to be useful in practice.
 The guide is designed for staff in government line ministries, practitioners, and World Bank teams that are working on youth skills training and supervising projects focused on these.
 The AGI resources and lessons are intended to help make skills training programs more inclusive of and effective for young women.

 The AGI Resource Guide is organized in four modules covering the full project cycle and that can be explored according to the user's learning needs.
 The resources and tools included in the modules are meant to provide project teams at multiple levels with examples that can be adapted and replicated as appropriate.

-This report documents research on comprehensive programming aimed at adolescent girls in India, particularly in terms of those that combine interventions around sexual and reproductive health and rights with programs aimed broadly at livelihoods.
+This report documents research on comprehensive programming aimed at adolescent girls in India, particularly in terms of those that combine interventions around reproductive health and rights with programs aimed broadly at livelihoods.
 The report identifies particularly effective approaches and uses the experience of these programs to develop recommendations for programming and policy around adolescent girls specifically (2013).